‘West going to dogs.’ says Sorokin (not so, rebuts Aiken) – Harvard Crimson 12-4-1946

 December 4, 1946

 A personal note: I took a course with Professor Aiken: “Nature and Value,” Humanities 12b, at Brandeis University.
-My father, Alan W. Smith, took Sorokin’s two semester course, Social Relations 1a and 1b, at Harvard College.
+My father, Alan W. Smith, took the courses Social Relations 1a and Social Relations 1b at Harvard during the 1948-49 academic year.
+Sorokin was not teaching them at the time.
+Social Relations 1a was taught by Gordon W. Allport.
+Social Relations 1b was taught by George Homans.

 — posted by Roger W. Smith